by Lukas Cimbal

 As a coach, Morehouse has adhered to a simple philosophy.

 "I try to live my life one day at a time and just relish every day as an opportunity.
-That's why I just have never really gotten caught up in the win totals.
+That's why I just have never really gotten caught up in the win total.
 To me, it's always been about the next game, the next practice."

 Photo by Geoff Henson/Olivet College